stealthcopter/deepce/README.md

 # Downloading

 DEEPCE can be downloaded onto a host or container using one of the following one-liners.
-Tip: download to `/dev/shm` to avoid touching the disk when downloading.
+Tip: download to `/dev/shm` to avoid touching the disk.

 ```bash
 wget https://github.com/stealthcopter/deepce/raw/master/deepce.sh